jasonzh0/kubeman/examples/spark/README.md

 ### Image pull errors

-If you encounter image pull errors, you may need to:

-1. Use a different image registry that's accessible from your cluster
+If you encounter image pull errors, use a different image registry accessible from your cluster, configure image pull secrets, or use a private registry with proper authentication.
-2. Configure image pull secrets
-3. Use a private registry with proper authentication

 Update the image in `spark_application.py`:
 ```python
 "image": "your-registry/spark:v3.5.0",
 ```